sandhyaparna/BigData/NoSQL systems/Cypher.md

 * Relationship: Two nodes can be connected with a relationship.
 In the above image ACTED_IN, REVIEWED, PRODUCED, WROTE and DIRECTED are all relationships connecting the corresponding types of nodes. </br>
 In writing a cypher query, relationships are enclosed in square brackets - like [w:WORKS_FOR] where w is a variable and WORKS_FOR is the type of relationship it is referring to. </br>
 Two nodes can be connected with more than one relationships. </br>

-MATCH (p:Person)-[d:DIRECTED]-(m:Movie) where m.released > 2010 RETURN p,d,m
+* MATCH (p:Person)-[d:DIRECTED]-(m:Movie) where m.released > 2010 RETURN p,d,m.
-Hint: You can click on the query above to populate it in the editor.
 Expected Result: The above query will return all Person nodes who directed a movie that was released after 2010.

-movies after 2010
-Try

-Query to get all the people who acted in a movie that was released after 2010.
+* Query to get all the people who acted in a movie that was released after 2010. </br>
 MATCH (p:Person)-[d:ACTED_IN]-(m:Movie) where m.released > 2010 RETURN p,d,m